tetratelabs/wazero/site/content/languages/_index.md

 ## Concurrency

-WebAssembly's virtual machine has no concept of processor or core.
-Similarly, it lacks instructions for atomics, wait/notify or barriers commonly used to implement parallel processing.
+WebAssembly does not yet support true parallelism; it lacks support for multiple threads, atomics, and memory barriers.
+(It may someday; See the [threads proposal][5].)

 For example, a compiler targeting [WASI][3], generates a `_start` function corresponding to `main` in the original source code.
 When the WebAssembly